HanetakaChou/hanetakachou.github.io/src/OpenVPN/Pritunl.md

 ## Pritunl

-You may rent the CentOS 8 machine by the Vultr and deploy Pritunl (which is an free open source OpenVPN server) by the following tutorial.
+You may rent the CentOS 8 machine by the Vultr / Alibaba Cloud and deploy Pritunl (which is an free open source OpenVPN server) by the following tutorial.

 ### 1\.install Pritunl (the OpenVPN server)